Plyta-git/MusicPlayerTailwind/README.md

 Live: https://serene-belekoy-55095b.netlify.app/

-Project created in 2 days to learn tailwind and type script.
+Project created in 2 days to learn tailwind and TypeScript.

 non-functional, only styling for PC 1920x1080